amin-heydari/simple-chat-app/README.md

 ## Features

 - Send and receive messages to/from selected users or the entire group.
-- User-friendly GUI with radio buttons for user selection.
+- User-friendly GUI .
 - Real-time message updates.
+- Messages are sent over ZeroMQ sockets for reliable communication.

 ## Requirements